Witiko/doctoral-thesis/main.md

 and showed that it was more accurate than the Word2Vec language model on the English word similarity and open-domain question answering tasks and equally as accurate on the English word analogy task.
-However, word analogy accuracies for the different categories of analogical reasoning were not reported, only total word analogy accuracies.
+However, word analogy accuracies for the different categories of analogical reasoning were not reported; only total word analogy accuracies were.

 #### Experiments

-In 2019, I consulted the master's thesis of @stefanik2019semantic.[^32] In the thesis, we aimed to reproduce the word analogy experiment of @lam2018word2bits and analyze the word analogy accuracies for the different categories of analogical reasoning. [@stefanik2019semantic, Section 3.1]
+In 2019, I consulted the master's thesis of @stefanik2019semantic.[^32] In the thesis, we aimed to reproduce the word analogy experiment of @lam2018word2bits and analyse the word analogy accuracies for the different categories of analogical reasoning. [@stefanik2019semantic, Section 3.1]

  [^32]: See also Section